Getting Help for Drug Addiction

 Support for Loved Ones during Treatment

 Drug addiction is a family issue and the healing process in many ways, depends on the family unit coming together.
 Addiction can damage relationships at home and cause distrust, which can often leave family members feeling angry and hurt.

 We place a lot of emphasis on the family unit, and long-term recovery requires collaboration, honesty and trust.
-Throughout the treatment process, we remain in close contact with loved ones and invite them to our family day events.
+Throughout the treatment process, we remain in close contact with loved ones my providing family therapy where needed.
 It is important for families to heal from the pain of addiction, but it’s also vitally important that consistent boundaries are put in place post-rehab.